-They are based out of our 15 fire stations (see map), our Service Headquarters in Belmont, a Training Centre in Bowburn and a Technical Services Centre also located in Bowburn
+They are based out of our 15 fire stations, our Service Headquarters in Belmont and a Training Centre and Technical Services Centre located in Bowburn.

 What resources do we have?

 We have a fleet of 26 front-line fire engines in addition to specialist appliances and a range of off-road four-wheel drive vehicles to help to deal with those risks identified throughout our CRMP process.
 These include: